RemiBou/remibou.github.io/_posts/2020-02-29-How-to-send-callback-to-JSInnterop-in-BLazor.md

             await Task.CompletedTask;
         });
 ```
-- Window() is a BrowserInterop method which is the entrypoint to all the other interop methods, it also gives information about the window object
+- Window() is a BrowserInterop method which is the entrypoint to all the other BrowserInterop methods, it also gives information about the window object
 - OnMessage is an event handler for the "message" event on the window object.
-It's useful for cross window communication (a blog post will come about it)
+It's usefull for cross window communication (a blog post will come about it)
-- The event listening returns an IAsyncDisposible that once disposed will stop listening, so you can stop listening to event when your component is disposed just like with C# event.
+- The OnMessage returns an IAsyncDisposible that once disposed will stop listening, so you can stop listening to event when your component is disposed just like with C# event.
 - Thanks to BrowserInterop, I can read the message.
 In "vanilla" JSInterop you would have an empty object because informations in the "message" event payload are not serialized when sent to JSON.stringify, more about this on an other blog post.

 ## Conclusion

-Even though C# developer dream (never touch JS againà) is becoming true with Blazor, you still need to do someplumbing for talking with the browser.
-Let's hope that some more library will remove this need in the future and maybe one day we'll be able to use Browser API directly with WebAssembly.
+Even though C# developer dream (never touch JS again) is becoming true with Blazor, you still need to do some plumbing for talking with the browser.
+Let's hope that some more library will remove this need in the future or maybe one day we'll be able to use Browser API directly with WebAssembly.